 What’s the difference between the best hybrid shorts and the best utility shorts?
 Utility shorts are packed with pockets, performance-enhancing features like a stretch waistband and moisture-wicking fabric, sure, but they’ve got the kind of breezy, effortless cool that’s perhaps more at home on the golf course than in the water or on a boat.

 Why upgrade your shorts if they’re going to be worn during laidback, breezy days?
 The better question is: Why not?
-Lounge shorts still aren’t veering into full-on athletic short territory (more on that in a moment), and that’s particularly true if you’re shopping for men’s clothing from a brand like Taylor Stitch.
+Lounge shorts still aren’t veering into full-on athletic short territory (more on that in a moment), and that’s particularly true if you’re shopping for men’s clothing from a brand like Vuori.

 The cargo short of days gone by is a thing of the past.
 To be clear, cargo shorts are highly functional at their core, with useful additional pockets aplenty, but that doesn’t mean they have to be baggy or look sloppy.
 In fact, they can look downright cool.